Published on October 11, 2019

-Alexandria, Va. — On November 5 and 6, the Prevent Cancer Foundation® brought together experts and leaders in science, policy and practice at the Quantitative Imaging Workshop XV: Lung Cancer, COPD and Cardiovascular Disease (QIW).
-The Workshop is a high-impact, multi-disciplinary forum for the advancement of quantitative CT imaging biomarkers for management of early thoracic disease.
+Alexandria, Va. — On October 10 and 11, the Prevent Cancer Foundation® brought together experts and leaders in science, policy and practice at the Quantitative Imaging Workshop XVI: Lung Cancer, COPD and Cardiovascular Disease – On the Cusp of Transformation.
+The Workshop is a high-impact, multi-disciplinary forum for the advancement of quantitative CT imaging biomarkers.
+Attendees explore exciting new biomedical opportunities that this transformational technology enables.

 The Foundation has convened this annual workshop since 2003, with a focus on high-resolution CT imaging data for lung cancer, COPD and cardiovascular disease.
 The Workshop provides a forum to exchange ideas on quantitative CT imaging for early disease management, as well as on policy and advocacy for responsible lung cancer, COPD and cardiovascular screening.
 This event emphasizes quality and consistency in screening.